intool/grpwnd/log.md

 ##Appendix B - Misc Resources

+-[MongoDB Command Line Parameters](http://www.mongodb.org/display/DOCS/Command+Line+Parameters) a good list of all the options you can pass into the **mongod** command to specify a diff port, data dir or mem cache.

+- [Node JS Event Emiters and Callbacks](http://howtonode.org/control-flow-part-ii) - Read up if you are having issues understanding the diference.

+- [Getting started with Node.io](https://github.com/chriso/node.io/wiki/Getting-Started) - The Wiki for the project.

 - [Good introduction to Global Variables in JS](http://snook.ca/archives/javascript/global_variable) - If you have not yet read *"The Good Parts"* by DC then this will be a good primer.

+###Interesting Stuff To Look Into *Later*

+- [Monkey.org Crawl](http://monkey.org/~provos/crawl/) utility starts a depth-first traversal of the web at the specified URLs.
+It stores all JPEG images that match the configured constraints.
+Crawl is fairly fast and allows for graceful termination.
+After terminating crawl, it is possible to restart it at exactly the same spot where it was terminated.
+Crawl keeps a persistent database that allows multiple crawls without revisiting sites. -- ** Look into when building a more feature-rich crawler **

+-